 The Faroese government has provided a minimum revenue guarantee, which exposes the government to construction and operational risk by underwriting the major infrastructure project that involves two sub-sea tunnels, Eysturoy and Sandoy.
-The tunnels represent the biggest infrastructure deal in the history of the Faroe Islands with an expected cost of approximately DKK2.64 billion. (see: FAQs About the Sub-Sea Tunnel Plans, Minimum Traffic Guarantee, published 6th March 2017)
+The tunnels represent the biggest infrastructure deal in the history of the Faroe Islands with an expected cost of approximately DKK2.64 billion. (see: FAQs About the Sub-Sea Tunnel Plans, Minimum Traffic Guarantee, published 6th March 2017).
+The drilling of the Eysturoy tunnel is expected to be completed in May 2019, which will reduce construction risk.

-Taking into account the risk of this project during the construction phase, our debt projections remain at current level over the next five years, a trend we had otherwise expected to reverse over the coming years.
-We treat the net debt associated with the tunnel as indirect debt given the wholly-owned Project Company and the minimum revenue guarantee.
+Despite taking into account the risk of this project during the construction phase, our debt projections now foresee a declining debt level over the next five years.
+We treat the debt associated with the tunnel as indirect debt given the government-owned tunnel-project company and the minimum revenue guarantee.
 We note the difference in financial viability between the tunnels, with the future earnings from the Eysturoy tunnel expected to cover the majority of the debt service requirements.
 The Sandoy tunnel remains financially non-viable on a standalone basis and once operational will only contribute approximately 10% of total combined income over the next 40 years.